emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

 > **Onboard users seamlessly to your NFT app by letting them create something on the blockchain right away!**
 >
 > - Before your users have to run out, get a wallet and buy crypto, let them enjoy the features of your app, join your community and create some value.
-> - Axion Protocol lets developers create named sub-accounts for apps, sponsor gas fees and seamlessly upgrade those accounts to a full account where the user can connect the wallet of their choice!
+> - Fermi Protocol lets developers create named sub-accounts for apps, sponsor gas fees and seamlessly upgrade those accounts to a full account where the user can connect the wallet of their choice!

-## Ep. # 17 - Axion API Server Examples {#ep--17---near-api-server-examples}
+## Ep. # 17 - Fermi API Server Examples {#ep--17---near-api-server-examples}

 <iframe
   width="640"